shizmob/arcade-docs/igs/io.md

     </tr>
 </table>

-Pin 8 and 9 are marked as "key in/key out" which are too vague.
+Pin 8 and 9 are marked as "key in/key out" in manual which are too vague.
 These key switches are inside the cabinet and directly adds/subtracts certain amounts of credits from player's bankroll for attendents doing [hand pay](https://en.wikipedia.org/wiki/Hand_pay) or manual cash in.

 ## 24V Input